-The Church of St. Mary the Virgin Provincial Historic Site is significant because of its association with the Neo-Gothic architectural programme of Anglican priest-architect Rev. Edward S. Medley and, his father, Bishop John Medley.
-Here the two Medleys have collaborated to render a diminutive, wooden, mid-Victorian church-building translated from more formal stone compositions in England dating back to the Middle Ages.
-Designed by Rev. Edward S. Medley in 1863 and completed the following year, this church was consecrated by Bishop John Medley.
-It serves as a noteworthy example of the more that 100 Neo-Gothic churches erected in New Brunswick during the 47 year episcopate of John Medley (1845-1892).
+The Provincial Historic Site, Church of St. Mary the Virgin, is distinguished due to its association with the Neo-Gothic architectural approach of Anglican priest-architect Rev. Edward S. Medley and his father, Bishop John Medley.
+This location showcases their collaboration in crafting a small, mid-Victorian, wooden church, an interpretation of more formal stone structures in England that have roots in the Middle Ages.
+Rev. Edward S. Medley designed this church in 1863, and it was completed the next year and consecrated by Bishop John Medley.
+This church is a remarkable instance of over 100 Neo-Gothic churches built in New Brunswick during John Medley’s 47-year episcopate from 1845 to 1892.

-Surrounded by cemetery stones nestled in a churchyard, the Church of St Mary the Virgin held a central place in the life of the rural community for well over 100 years.
+Encircled by tombstones in a churchyard, the Church of St. Mary the Virgin has remained at the heart of the rural community for over a century.

 Click on a thumbnail to see more photos of St. Mary the Virgin Anglican Church.